- What is postgraduate study?

 Study in Belgium www.studyinbelgium.be study in the French-speaking areas of Belgium (some courses are taught in English).

 - DAAD (German Academic Exchange Service) www.daad.de information on study in Germany, including courses in English.
-Postgraduate courses for foreign students are often taught in English and also are of low cost.
+Postgraduate courses for foreign students are often taught in English and are free to EU students including those from the UK.
 See also the BBC article "Germany top for foreign students" www.bbc.co.uk/news/business-12610268

 - Studying in Germany www.studying-in-germany.org information website for international students who wish to study in Germany plus help finding scholarships